Clommunity/Doc/plugins/pastecat/pastecat.md

 On of the best things in Cloudy is the facility of publishing our service as a publication in the avahi network, allowing other users to know what we are offering and joining our service.
-To do this, we first need to add a few lines to the php controller, just after we've called the controller to start the pastecat instance.
+To do this, we first need to add a few lines to the PHP controller, just after we've called the controller to start the pastecat instance.
 We will add the following lines:

     $description = str_replace(' ', '', $description);